waku-org/js-waku/CONTRIBUTING.md

 - [Node.js & npm](https://nodejs.org/en/).
 - Chrome (for browser testing).

+Run `npm run build` at least once so that intra-dependencies are resolved.

 To ensure interoperability with [nim-waku](https://github.com/status-im/nim-waku/), some tests are run against a nim-waku node.
 This is why the relevant docker images for the node is pulled as part of the `pretest` script that runs before `npm run test`.